 - A panel on The Linux Kernel, what’s next with Jonathan Corbet, Greg KH, Andrew Morton, Keith Packard and Ted Ts’o

-- And last but not least, a talk from Michael Opdenacker, Free Electrons, on flash filesystems.
+- And last but not least, a talk from Michael Opdenacker, Bootlin, on flash filesystems.